 Conclusion

 While some may argue that marriage shouldn’t take much work, successful marriages are built on commitment, trust, empathy, and intimacy.
-It essential to learn to recognize and appreciate your partners perspective.
-This is especially important if you are hoping improve to and improve the sexual aspect of your relationship.
+It is essential to learn to recognize and appreciate your partners perspective.
+This is especially important if you are hoping to improve the sexual aspect of your relationship.
 Ensuring your partner is heard, and their needs are met takes practice and doesn’t happen overnight.
 Intimacy is one element that sets the foundation for a successful marriage and should be at the forefront of developing one.
 A healthy sex life should naturally fall into place when needs are nurtured.

 Unfortunately, gone are the days of leisurely strolling into your favorite place at 11 a.m. for Mimosas and Sunday brunch to satiate your sex-induced hunger from the night before.
 Most fail to realize that you can and will return to this place someday after the postpartum dust clears.
 While it may seem like an impossible distance between yourself and your partner in this chaotic time, you will find each other again.
 It just takes the desire to work at it.